Chapter 14: Safe Handling of Laboratory Animals

 Regardless of the source of a hazard, you must take several basic measures to reduce the risk of personal exposure.
 These include understanding the hazards you are likely to encounter during animal care and use, using properly designed and maintained facilities and equipment to minimize exposures, wearing appropriate personal protective equipment (PPE), and demonstrating the technical proficiency necessary to accomplish experimental manipulations or animal care procedures in a safe and humane fashion.

 If you plan to use vertebrate animals in your work, IACUC requires successful completion of the online IACUC Orientation course, as well as additional courses for specific techniques or species.
 Refer to the IACUC Training and Compliance website for more information.
-OACU, IACUC and the Division of Laboratory Animal Medicine (DLAM) work in collaboration with EHS and the University Employees Occupational Health Clinic (UEOHC) to ensure that appropriate expertise is involved in program guidance and the timely exploration and resolution of new problems.
+OACU, IACUC and the Division of Comparative Medicine (DCM) work in collaboration with EHS and the University Employees Occupational Health Clinic (UEOHC) to ensure that appropriate expertise is involved in program guidance and the timely exploration and resolution of new problems.

 As part of your mandatory orientation course, you are required to submit the Research Animal Handler Questionnaire.
 The UEOHC reviews this form and performs a risk assessment based upon relevant individual health history or concerns, the species of animals you use, the extent of animal contact, and the experimental agents or procedures used in the animal studies.
 UEOHC also requires that you submit a completed Worker Registration Form to EHS.